Read time: 5 minutes

-- Workers’ compensation is an insurance program employers are required to have to provide financial assistance to employees that encounter work-related injuries.
+- Workers’ compensation is an insurance program employers are required to have that provides financial assistance to employees who sustain work-related injuries.

-- If you are deemed qualified to receive benefits, you will receive pay for work you have not been able to perform, as well as for medical bills incurred during this time; however, you typically waive the right to sue your employers for further compensation due to the illness or injury.
+- If you qualify for workers’ compensation benefits, you will receive pay for work you have not been able to perform, as well as for any medical bills incurred during this time; however, you typically waive the right to sue your employers for further compensation due to the illness or injury.

-Every year, thousands of workers are injured on the job or develop medical issues due to their working conditions.
-However, obtaining financial assistance for these injuries and illnesses through workers’ compensation can be much more complicated than you may anticipate—especially if you’re unfamiliar with this process.
+Obtaining financial assistance through workers’ compensation for injuries sustained on the job or illnesses caused by working conditions can be much more complicated than you may anticipate—especially if you’re unfamiliar with this process.

 Is There Financial Help Available?

-You may qualify for Workers’ Compensation if you were injured or became ill while performing your duties as an employee, but it depends on certain actors regarding the incident.
-Workers’ compensation is an insurance program employers are required to have to provide financial assistance to employees that encounter work-related injuries.
-If you are deemed qualified to receive benefits, you will receive pay for work you have not been able to perform, as well as for medical bills incurred during this time.
+You may qualify for workers’ compensation if you were injured or became ill while performing your duties as an employee, depending on certain factors regarding the incident.
+Workers’ compensation is an insurance program employers are required to have that provides financial assistance to employees who sustain work-related injuries.
+If you qualify for workers’ compensation benefits, you will receive pay for work you have not been able to perform, as well as for any medical bills incurred during this time.

-However, there is one major caveat.
-In exchange for this financial help, employees normally waive their right to sue their employers for further compensation due to the illness or injury, except for a few rare exceptions.
+However, in exchange for this financial help, employees typically waive their right to sue their employers for further compensation due to the illness or injury, except for a few rare exceptions.

-Most employees are covered under workers’ compensation whether they are full-time, part-time, temporary or seasonal.
+Most employees are covered under workers’ compensation, whether they are full-time, part-time, temporary or seasonal.
 However, you are not eligible to receive benefits if you work as an independent contractor.
-It’s possible for some temporary workers or commissioned sales personnel to be classified as either employees or independent contractors.
+Some temporary workers or commissioned sales personnel can be classified as either employees or independent contractors, depending on their employer.

-If you think your employer is intentionally trying to avoid paying workers’ compensation by listing you as an independent contractor as opposed to an employee, you may want to talk to an attorney familiar with these matters.
+If you think your employer is intentionally trying to avoid paying workers’ compensation by listing you as an independent contractor as opposed to an employee, consider speaking to an experienced attorney who is familiar with workers’ compensation claims.

 Are You Eligible to Receive Benefits?